mmesg/Data_Analysis/README.md

 ## About this project <br/>

-This is a straightforward "Data Analysis" project focusing on the video game industry.
-The project covers fundamental data analysis steps, including data cleaning, analysis of data types, descriptive statistics, datatype conversion, functions for data analysis, data visualization, and more.
+"This project focuses on extracting and analyzing data from the Reddit platform.
+The project covers steps for:
+- Connecting via the Reddit API;
+- Working with JSON files;
+- Converting the JSON files into dataframes
+- Data Analysis of the dataframe